 Although, some factors can disrupt being able to hear or trust our body's hunger signals.
 This can happen from poverty or famine when food is not available unconditionally.
 It can also happen from dieting and following food rules in place of our natural signals.

 The intuitive eating framework was developed for those who have lost touch with the body to guide eating and self care, to re-learn how to become an intuitive eater.

 Intuitive eating was developed in 1995 based on research.
 Since then there has been over 150 studies directly on the intuitive eating framework showing amazing physical and mental health benefits including:

 Improved body acceptance

-While dieting (and pursuing weight loss) actually leads to worsened body image, intuitive eating improves our understanding, appreciation, confidence in our bodies.
+While dieting (and pursuing weight loss) actually leads to worsened body image, intuitive eating improves our understanding, appreciation and confidence in our bodies.

 Reduced binge eating

-Intuitive eaters have lower binge eating, emotional eating and loss-of-control eating plus they feel more at peace with food and get more pleasure from food.
+Intuitive eaters have lower amounts of binge eating, emotional eating and loss-of-control eating and feel less guilt or shame over food.
+They also get more pleasure and less stress from food.